pinf/loader-js/README.md

 Where `<PlatformAlias>` is any of `node`, `gpsee`, `v8cgi`, `narwhal` or `ringo`.

-NOTE: Not all features are supported on all platform yet due to incomplete [API adapters](https://github.com/pinf/loader-js/tree/master/lib/pinf-loader-js/adapter).
+NOTE: Not all features are supported on all platforms yet due to incomplete [API adapters](https://github.com/pinf/loader-js/tree/master/lib/pinf-loader-js/adapter).